-minimum values are locally about $\pm$ 0.39 m s-1 summed over the hour.
-The largest difference in the total azimuthally averaged tangential wind field occurs at 34 mins (0.28 m s-1) and this becomes smaller with time (0.15 m s-1 at 1 hour).
+Panel (e) of Figure 14 shows the time-integrated contribution of the eddy terms to the change in $\langle \nu \rangle$ over 1 h in Experiment 7.
+The patterns are similar to the tendencies at 20 min, except for in a shallow layer near the surface and the maximum and minimum values are locally about ± 0.39 m s-1 summed over the hour.
+The largest difference from the initial vortex in the total azimuthally averaged tangential wind field occurs at 34 min (0.28 m s-1) and this becomes smaller with time (0.15 m s-1 at 1 h).
 The difference in the tangential wind field is smaller than suggested by the integrated sum of the eddy terms, indicating that diffusion plays a role in weakening the tangential winds over an hour.

-When convection is located at a radius of 85 km, the total eddy contribution to $\partial \langle v \rangle / \partial t$ shown in Fig. 13(d) has a similar pattern to that in Fig. 13(c), but the magnitude is weaker, for the most part because the effect of the updraught is averaged over an annulus with a much larger circumference.
-The maximum tendency at 20 min is 0.36 m s-1 h-1 in Expt.
-8 (compared to 2.1 m s-1 h-1 in Expt.
-7).
-The time integrated contribution of the eddy terms to the change in $\langle v \rangle$ over 1 h in Expt.
-8 is much weaker than in Expt.
-7 (compare panels (e) and (f) of Fig. 13) and these contributions over the hour sum to 0.11 m s-1.
+When convection is located at a radius of 85 km, the total eddy contribution to $\partial \langle v \rangle / \partial t$ shown in Figure 14(d) has a similar pattern to that in Figure 14(c), but the magnitude is weaker, for the most part because the effect of the updraught is averaged over an annulus with a much larger circumference.
+The maximum tendency at 20 min is $0.36 \text{ m s}^{-1} \text{ h}^{-1}$ in Experiment 8 (compared with 2.1 m s-1 h-1 in Experiment 7).
+The time-integrated contribution of the eddy terms to the change in $\langle v \rangle$ over 1 h in Experiment 8 is much weaker than in Experiment 7 (compare (e) and (f) of Figure 14) and these contributions over the hour sum to 0.11 m s-1.

-As pointed out by Montgomery and Smith (2016a), in an intensifying tropical cyclone there will be multiple vortical updraughts and these updraughts will excite vortex Rossby and inertia-buoyancy waves, which will in turn contribute also to the sign and structure of the eddy momentum fluxes.
-We suggest that the foregoing analysis for a single cloud provides a useful starting point for understanding the diagnosed momentum fluxes in this more complex situation.
+In summary, it is found that the eddy fluxes tend to accelerate the azimuthal mean tangential velocity radially outside the updraught and decelerate it inside, consistent with expectations based on the conservation of azimuthal-mean absolute angular momentum.
+As pointed out by Montgomery and Smith (2017), in an intensifying tropical cyclone there will be multiple vortical updraughts and these updraughts will excite vortex Rossby and inertia-buoyancy waves, which will in turn contribute also to the sign and structure of the eddy momentum fluxes.
+We suggest that the foregoing analysis for a single cloud provides a useful starting